 In the early days, giving even one bottle could be enough to reduce our suckling hormones and women who exclusively formula feed risk pregnancy if they have unprotected sex from as early as 3 weeks after birth!
 And, although most of you are probably wincing at the thought of having sex so soon after pushing a whole human being into the world, some women genuinely do feel able to enjoy sex that soon.

 If you are hoping to get pregnant again soon after you've had your baby, a dummy could be what you need.

 "Using a dummy or soother quite simply reduces the time your baby spends boobling and that, in turn, reduces your hormones and makes pregnancy much more likely.
 I have known numerous women caught out this way and been astonished when I broke the news to them that, if they use one type of rubber (a dummy), they’d better use another (a condom)!"

 If you want to enjoy contraceptive-free sex, continue to free-suckle your little one.

 The most obvious time when suckling reduces is during the weaning stage.
-Sometime around the 6th month, most babies start to show readiness to explore family foods and, as their food intake gradually increases month by month, suckling times tend to decrease.
+Sometime around six months, most babies start to show readiness to explore family foods and, as their food intake gradually increases month by month, suckling times tend to decrease.
 At whatever age you decide to start offering family foods, it is a good idea to talk to your partner about contraception, and don’t wait until it’s too late - talk before you start weaning.

 For the vast majority of women, whilst they exclusively suckle, their periods don’t happen.
 For some women, however, exclusive suckling doesn’t stop them having periods and it is possible that they are still ovulating and could get pregnant.
 Any amount of bleeding, even spotting, should alert you to the possibility that you’re becoming fertile again and you should take precautions to avoid getting pregnant if it matters to you.